Cistercian Abbey of Fontenay

 Community Members have visited.

-A. Mehmet Haksever Aalberty Adrian Lakomy Aidan Coohill Aitia Alberto Rodriguez Gutierrez Alessandro Votta Alexander Barabanov Alexander Lehmann Alfons and Riki Verstraeten Alicemears Allison Vies Altacyr Ammon Watkins AniaCh Anna Wludarska Antonio J. Argo Aspasia Atila Ege Bauchat Bazikoln Bin Bob Parda Brendan Carroll Brigitte Huber Caminographer Carlos Garrido Carstenhansen Caspar Dechmann Cgrannem Christer Sundberg Christian Wagner Christoph Claire Bradshaw ClaireWhiteley Clyde Coppi Craig Harder Cristina Erba Csaba Nováczky Ctravel CugelVance Dani Cyr Daniel C-Hazard Daniela Hohmann David Berlanda Dennis Nicklaus Dibro Dimitar Krastev Dimitrios Polychronopoulos Dirk-pieter Dorejd Duesi73 Dutchbirder Dwight Zehuan Xiao ERIC ZHOU Echwel Elaine McArdle Els Slots Emilia Eric Lorentz Erik Jelinek Errol Neo Esther Westerveld FGKJR1492X Fabi-ddorf Fabian Teusch Fan Yibo Farinelli Femke Roos Filip Murlak Fmannucci Frederik Dawson Garyrjtaylor GeorgeIng61 GerhardM Gernot Gianmarco Gilles Giloudepuertorico Glubu Gonçalo Elias Handballrama Harald T. Harry Mitsidis Hasco Hubert Iain Jackson Ingemar Eriksson Isabellemarais Ivan Ivan Rucek Jagnes Jan-Willem Janis Janklak Janos Jarek Pokrzywnicki Jasam Javier Coro Jean Lecaillon Jeanne OGrady Jens Jezza Joel on the Road John booth Jonas Kremer Jonathanfr Jos Schmitz Jose Antonio Collar Joyce van Soest Jsalda Judit Dalla Judith Tanner Julianna Lees Jun Zhou KarenBMoore Kasper Kbecq Kelly Henry Knut Lantian Lara Adler Leontine Helleman Lidiane Lloyd Cross Lorenzo Mejino Lorenzo2022 Lucas Del Puppo Luis Filipe Gaspar Luisfreire MAURO PODDA MH Marie Morlon Martina Rúčková Matthewsharris MaxHeAnouBen Mibive Michal Marciniak Michiel Dekker Mikko Monika and Rini Nan Nasebaer Nihal Ege Nikolay Marinov Olivier MONGIN Olli-Pekka Turunen Opperpco3 Pascal Cauliez Patphilly Patrik Patty Verhoeven Paul Schofield Peter Lööv PeterH Petteri Philipp Leu Philipp Peterer Piotr Wasil Pontobaggins Q Randi Thomsen Richardleesa Roberto Diaz Robin Frank Roger Ourset Roman Bruehwiler Roman Koeln Sazanami Scubarrie Sergio Arjona Shandos Cleaver SirLoydd Solivagant Stijn Svein Elias Szucs Tamas Tamara Ratz Tammy Gouldstone Tevity Thibault Magnien Thomas Buechler Thomas Harold Watson Thomas van der Walt Tsunami Van Hung Vanessa Buechler Vlad Lesnikov WILLIAM RICH WalGra Walter Walter H. Wang Qin Waxwing Werner Huber Westwards Willem van Altena Wojciech Fedoruk Wolfgang Hlousa WolfgangHl Wtrentfox Xiong Wei YaroMir Yevhen Ivanovych Zhenjun Liu Zoë Sheng
+A. Mehmet Haksever Aalberty Adrian Lakomy Aidan Coohill Aitia Alberto Rodriguez Gutierrez Alessandro Votta Alexander Barabanov Alexander Lehmann Alfons and Riki Verstraeten Alicemears Allison Vies Altacyr Ammon Watkins AniaCh Anna Wludarska Antonio J. Argo Aspasia Atila Ege Bauchat Bazikoln Bin Bob Parda Brendan Carroll Brigitte Huber Caminographer Carlos Garrido Carstenhansen Caspar Dechmann Cgrannem Christer Sundberg Christian Wagner Christoph Christravelblog Claire Bradshaw ClaireWhiteley Clyde Coppi Craig Harder Cristina Erba Csaba Nováczky Ctravel CugelVance Dani Cyr Daniel C-Hazard Daniela Hohmann David Berlanda Dennis Nicklaus Dimitar Krastev Dimitrios Polychronopoulos Dirk-pieter Dorejd Duesi73 Dutchbirder Dwight Zehuan Xiao ERIC ZHOU Echwel Elaine McArdle Els Slots Emilia Eric Lorentz Erik Jelinek Errol Neo Esther Westerveld FGKJR1492X Fabi-ddorf Fabian Teusch Fan Yibo Farinelli Femke Roos Filip Murlak Fmannucci Frederik Dawson Garyrjtaylor GeorgeIng61 GerhardM Gernot Gianmarco Gilles Giloudepuertorico Glubu Gonçalo Elias Handballrama Harald T. Harry Mitsidis Hasco Hubert Iain Jackson Ingemar Eriksson Isabellemarais Ivan Ivan Rucek Jagnes Jan-Willem Janis Janklak Janos Jarek Pokrzywnicki Jasam Javier Coro Jean Lecaillon Jeanne OGrady Jens Jezza Joel on the Road John booth Jonas Kremer Jonathanfr Jos Schmitz Jose Antonio Collar Joyce van Soest Jsalda Judit Dalla Judith Tanner Julianna Lees Jun Zhou KarenBMoore Kasper Kbecq Kelly Henry Knut Lantian Lara Adler Leontine Helleman Lidiane Lloyd Cross Lorenzo Mejino Lorenzo2022 Lucas Del Puppo Luis Filipe Gaspar Luisfreire MAURO PODDA MH Maciej Gil Marie Morlon Martina Rúčková Matthewsharris MaxHeAnouBen Mibive Michal Marciniak Michiel Dekker Mikko Monika and Rini Nan Nasebaer Nihal Ege Nikolay Marinov Olivier MONGIN Olli-Pekka Turunen Opperpco3 Pascal Cauliez Patphilly Patrik Patty Verhoeven Paul Schofield Peter Lööv PeterH Petteri Philipp Leu Philipp Peterer Piotr Wasil Pontobaggins Q Randi Thomsen Richardleesa Roberto Diaz Robin Frank Roger Ourset Roman Bruehwiler Roman Koeln Sazanami Scubarrie Sergio Arjona Shandos Cleaver SirLoydd Solivagant Stijn Svein Elias Szucs Tamas Tamara Ratz Tammy Gouldstone Tevity Thibault Magnien Thomas Buechler Thomas Harold Watson Thomas van der Walt Tsunami Van Hung Vanessa Buechler Vlad Lesnikov WILLIAM RICH WalGra Walter Walter H. Wang Qin Waxwing Werner Huber Westwards Willem van Altena Wojciech Fedoruk Wolfgang Hlousa WolfgangHl Wtrentfox Xiong Wei YaroMir Yevhen Ivanovych Zhenjun Liu Zoë Sheng

 The Plaque